astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 an hour block with an alert to take a swing at it.
 I don't expect to get it done, but I'm setting myself up to spend a bit of time every day on things.

-An old professor and friend used to say: it's the **aggregate of marginal gains** [^ref4].
+An old professor and friend used to say: it's the **aggregate of marginal gains** [^ref3].
 If you can just put in a small amount of time each day to "chip away" at a larger project, it will eventually become much bigger and much less scary to deal with.

 One other system beyond a TODO list like I've said above is a **calendar**.
-It surprises me how many people make it through life without using calendars.
 Again, do what works for you, but I think to some degree if you're trying toward higher levels of productivity, you need a way to manage your time.